Azure/Build-Modern-AI-Apps/README.md

 # Build & Modernize AI Applications

 This page is intended as a home page for all of the Microsoft Official Build & Modernize AI Applications reference solutions and content.
-The projects listed below provide access to the published Microsoft content on how to build AI-enabled applications using Azure OpenAI Service, Azure Container Apps (or Azure Kubernetes Service), and Azure Cosmos DB.
+The projects listed below provide access to the published Microsoft content on how to build Generative AId applications using Azure OpenAI Service, Azure Container Apps (or Azure Kubernetes Service), Azure Cosmos DB for NoSQL with vector search and Semantic Kernel providing LLM Orchestration and connectivity.

 ## Solutions